Farabouna/Get_around_project/README.md

-# GetAround project
+# 🚗 GetAround project
-## 🚗 GetAround Delay Analysis and Pricing Optimization
+## Delay Analysis and Pricing Optimization

 GetAround is the **Airbnb for cars**, allowing users to rent vehicles for a few hours or days.
 Founded in **2009**, the platform now boasts over **5 million users** and **20,000 available cars worldwide**.